Content creation pipeline

 Common failure modes

-• Repetitive output: the draft or edits repeat ideas without adding useful substance.
+The draft or later edits repeat ideas without adding useful substance.

-• Tone inconsistency: different stages push the writing in different directions.
+Different stages push the writing in different directions, producing a mismatched final result.

 How to improve reliability